GreedYLearner1146/FSL-ProtoNet-Keras/README.md

 # Weights file

-The weight file is found as 5-way-1-shot-protonet-keras.weights.h5 and 5-way-5-shot-protonet-keras.weights.h5 for 1-shot and 5-shot learning respectively.
+The preliminary weight file is found as 5-way-1-shot-protonet-keras.weights.h5 and 5-way-5-shot-protonet-keras.weights.h5 for 1-shot and 5-shot learning respectively.

 # Relevant Papers